ishanpurohit/aws-app-one/README.md

 - Executing transactional graph queries
 - Traversing graph relationships

-The application layer remains independent of the Neptune architecture and may be implemented using any supported compute platform.

----

-### 2. Operational Graph Storage

-Amazon Neptune Database serves as the operational graph datastore.
+2. Operational Graph Storage : Amazon Neptune Database serves as the operational graph datastore.

 It is responsible for: